signalfx/splunk-otel-collector/internal/confmapprovider/discovery/README.md

 ```

 These properties can be in `config.d/properties.discovery.yaml` or specified at run time with `--set` command line options.

+You can also specify a `--discovery-properties=<filepath.yaml>` argument to disregard `config.d/properties.discovery.yaml` properties and load properties not to be shared with another Collector service, while still benefiting from existing discovery component definitions.

 The `config.d/properties.discovery.yaml` file supports specifying the property values directly as well within a mapped form: